-Initiated in 1997 as a submission for a show called Divine, “The name of the rose” (see triptych below) was adopted as a reference to Umberto Eco's novel and film based on his novel.
+Initiated in 1997 as a submission for a show called Divine, “The name of the rose” (see triptych below) was adopted as a reference to Umberto Eco's novel and film with the same title.
 There is no more association to Eco's work except that it refers to the beauty of the title of the novel itself, and the arena in which the plot takes place.
 That is, a monastery in Middle Ages and its library with monks keeping and copying manuscripts.
-This inspired my work as a form of referring to ways of knowing, to ways our mind grasp reality.
+This inspired my work as a form of reference to ways of knowing, to ways of how our mind grasp reality.

 In 2000, a series of drawings and paintings was started addressing the same subject as an expression of my work within the rose itself.
 In the late 2000s this series was interrupted due to professional and family reasons.
 Finally, I was able to conclude it in 2021.
 Please, see below for learning about The Rose Project series.

 The name of the rose: God within its petals

 The name of the rose, triptych, mixed media, 3 x 76.2cm x 76.2cm, 1997